acrodemocide/StockAnalyzerApi/README.md

 This API is written in Python, and so a virtual environment has been set up to isolate the packges installed for this project from the base Python system.

-To activate the virtual environment: venv\Scripts\activate You should then see the prompt preceeded by the virtual environment name ((venv) $) To deactivate the virtual environment: deactivate
+To activate the virtual environment: env\Scripts\activate You should then see the prompt preceeded by the virtual environment name ((env) $) To deactivate the virtual environment: deactivate

 To learn more about virtual environments, see https://realpython.com/python-virtual-environments-a-primer/